Denny-Lin/DDK_mouse_cursor/README.md

   * MOV x y 100(ms)
   * CLK x y 100(ms)
   * ...
+* To be more convenient, I should use global hook and the application should execute in background.
 * I hope one day this project could be Selenium-like.

 # Platform
 * Windows